Abstraction Alignment: Comparing Model-Learned and Human-Encoded Conceptual Relationships: The Abstraction Alignment Methodology

 }

-\paragraph{Uncertainty abstraction alignment} Similarly, we can measure abstraction alignment by quantifying how well the abstraction accounts for the model's uncertainty.
-A model whose confusion is contained within a small portion of the DAG is more abstraction aligned than a model whose confusion spans the DAG.
-As with \erroralignment, \uncertaintyalignment applies in aggregate\,---\,e.g., a model that regularly confuses types of \concept{fruit} is more abstraction aligned than a model that regularly confuses \concept{fruits} and \concept{birds}.

-We measure \uncertaintyalignment by testing the difference in entropy between levels of the DAG.
-First, we compute the Shannon entropy ($H$) entropy of the node \function{aggregate values} for every level in the DAG.
-The larger the entropy for a given level the more confused the model is across concepts at that level of abstraction.
-Then we compute the mean difference in entropy ($H$) between two levels ($l_i$ and $l_j$) across a set of data instances, $X$.
-If the entropy decreases substantially then the model's behavior aligns with the abstraction mapping the low-level nodes to the higher-level nodes.

-\paragraph{Subgraph preference} Another useful metric when using abstractions to analyze model behavior is to compare subgraphs within the abstraction DAG.
-For instance, in \cref{sec:experiments-benchmark}, we compare regions of the DAG that represent different concepts (e.g., any location concept vs. \concept{canadian} location concepts) and different levels of abstraction (e.g., concepts more specific than \concept{journalist} to concepts more general than \concept{journalist}).
-In aggregate, these comparisons help us quantify and compare abstractions the model uses and prefers.
+\paragraph{Subgraph Preference} Another valuable metric is to compare the values of different fitted abstraction subgraphs.
+For instance, in \cref{sec:language-model-specificity}, we compare subgraphs that represent different concepts (e.g., any location vs. \concept{canadian} locations) and different levels of abstraction (e.g., concepts more specific than \concept{journalist} to concepts more general than \concept{journalist}).
+In aggregate, these comparisons help us quantify and compare abstractions the model prefers.

-We compute \subgraphalignment by measuring how often the maximum \function{aggregate value} of a node in one subgraph, $s_i$, is larger than the maximum \function{aggregate value} of a node in another subgraph $s_j$.
-This is an extension of the specificity testing metric, $p_r$, proposed by \citet{huang2023can}, where $s_i$ is the specific concept and $s_j$ is the general concept.
-However, unlike $p_r$ that was designed to test two output tokens of a model, abstraction alignment allows us to test a breadth of concepts, including different levels of abstraction, multiple similar concepts, and concepts related to different abstractions.
-If our model's outputs span many nodes in the abstraction DAG (as in \cref{sec:experiments-benchmark}), we can also compute this metric using the node's \function{value} as opposed to \function{aggregate value}.
+We compute \subgraphpreference by measuring how often the aggregate value of a node in one subgraph, $s_a$, is larger than the aggregate value of a node in another subgraph $s_b$.
+This is an extension of the specificity testing metric proposed by \citet{huang2023can}, where $s_a$ represents the specific concept and $s_b$ represents the general concept.
+However, while the prior metric was designed to test two concepts, abstraction alignment allows us to test a breadth of concepts, including different levels of abstraction, multiple similar concepts, and concepts related to different abstractions.
+If the model's outputs span multiple levels and many concepts in the abstraction graph, we can either compute \subgraphpreference using the nodes' values (as in \cref{sec:language-model-specificity-qualitative}) or use the unpropagated model probabilities as the nodes' values (as in \cref{sec:language-model-specificity-quantitative}). { {